 Luther's Edited Sermon from 1527

-For proof the sermon was later edited, Grisar cites Roman Catholic scholar "N. Paulus".
+For proof the sermon was later edited, Grisar cites Roman Catholic scholar "N. Paulus" (Dr. Nicholas Paulus).
 "Lit.
 Beil. der Koln.
-Volksztng.," 1904, No. 41" refers to "Literarische Beilage der Köln", a scholarly journal.
+Volksztng.," 1904, No. 41" refers to "Literarische Beilage der Köln" (or "Literarische Beilage der Kölner Volkszeitung"; Literarische Beilage der Kölnischen Volkszeitung) a scholarly journal.
 It appears Grisar's conclusions about the editing of this sermon rest on the work of another Roman Catholic scholar.

-Lutheran scholar Eric Gritsch makes a more recent reference to the fact that the sermon was edited.
+There are though corroborating secondary sources in regard to the deletion.
+Lutheran historian Eric Gritsch makes a more recent reference to the fact that the sermon was edited.
 After quoting a portion of the sermon in question, he footnotes the text stating: "In another version of the same sermon from 1528 Luther declared that Scripture did not say anything about the conception of Mary.
 Accordingly, various ideas can be advanced, as long as none of them becomes an article of faith.
 For an analysis of the two versions, see Dufel, 169-170" [H. George Anderson, J. Francis Stafford, Joseph A. Burgess (editors) The One Mediator, The Saints, and Mary, Lutherans and Catholics in Dialogue VII (Minneapolis: Augsburg Fortress, 1992), p.
 381].
-Gritsch bases his findings on Hans Dufel's, Luthers Stellung zur Marienverehrung (Kirche und Konfession Veroffentlichungen des konfessionskundlichen Instituts des Evangelischen Bundes 13; Gottingen: Vandenhoeck & Ruprecht, 1968).
+Gritsch bases his findings on Hans Dufel's, Luthers Stellung zur Marienverehrung (Kirche und Konfession Veroffentlichungen des konfessionskundlichen Instituts des Evangelischen Bundes 13; Gottingen: Vandenhoeck and Ruprecht, 1968).
 Like Paulus, Dufel's work is quite old.

-In What Luther Says Volume 3, Ewald Plass also confirms the deletion of the sections on the immaculate conception.
+In What Luther Says Volume 3, Ewald Plass also confirms the deletion of the sections on the Immaculate Conception.
 He quotes an earlier section of the sermon and mentions, "In this sermon Luther still holds to the immaculate conception of Mary.
 In later editions of the discourse the paragraphs which contain this error were omitted.
 See SL 11, 1952, 1559f" [What Luther Says, Vol.3 p.
-1297].
-Plass at least points to an actual edition of Luther's works in which the deletion is noted.
+1297] (Plass appears to have made an error with "1559f," he most likely meant 1959f).

-Joel Baseley recently put out an English translation in his translation of the Festival Sermons of Martin Luther (Michigan: Mark V Publications, 2005) pp. 42-51.
-He leaves out Luther's deleted ending.
-Baseley utilized a 1584 volume of the Kirchenpostille published in Wittenberg.
+Joel Baseley put out an English translation in his translation of the Festival Sermons of Martin Luther (Michigan: Mark V Publications, 2005) pp. 42-51.
+He leaves out Luther's deleted ending because Baseley utilized a 1584 volume of the Kirchenpostille published in Wittenberg.

 The sermon can be found translated from German into English on-line in part here.
-Another partial English translation (from the Latin) is found in a pro-Roman Catholic work, William Ullathorne, The Immaculate Conception of the Mother of God (Benziger Bros., 1904).
-The English translations I'm using were done by Brigitte , Matthew Carver, Ewald Plass, and Joel Baseley.
+Another partial English translation (from the Latin) is found in a pro-Roman Catholic work, William Ullathorne, The Immaculate Conception of the Mother of God (Benziger Bros., 1904) [see below for Ullathorne's translation].
+The English translations I'm using were done by two bloggers: Brigitte , Matthew Carver, and two actual published partial translations by Ewald Plass, and Joel Baseley.

 This is how He answers the woman in this passage who gave Him such praise before the people, saying, “Blessed is the body that bore You, and the breasts that nursed You.”
 “Yea, blessed are they that hear God’s Word and keep it.”
 It is as if the Lord would say, I will not accept the praise of the flesh, nor is it for this reason that My Mother is blessed.
 Your praise is wrong.
 You do not understand the things of God.
 You seek the profit and pleasure of the flesh [Carver translation, p.2-3].